 Increasing the emittance increases the photon spot size on the collimator.
 Because of this, the photon intensity at the GlueX target tends to decrease with increasing emittance for fixed electron beam current.
 This decrease can be compensated by increasing the electron beam current as long as the current remains within the operating range of the beam line.
-If the rate-limiting factor is background rate in the detector and trigger then it makes sense to recompute the beam current at each value of the emittance so as to keep the background rate constant in the detector, similar to the way Fig. 1 was produced.
+If the ratelimiting factor is background rate in the detector and trigger then it makes sense to recompute the beam current at each value of the emittance so as to keep the background rate constant in the detector, similar to the way Fig. 1 was produced.
 The curves in Fig. 3 were computed under these conditions.

 As can be seen in Figs. 2-3, our two metrics provide competing criteria for choosing the optimum collimator aperture.
 There is no unique way to combine the two metrics, but doing so should demonstrate how the value best choice for the collimator diameter changes with the beam emittance.
 One way to form a combined figure of merit is simply to take the product of the tagging efficiency with the polarization figure of merit.
 The results are shown in Fig. 4.
-From this plot it is apparent that the choice of 3.2 mm for the reference configuration is closely tied to the reference emittance of $10^{-8}$ m·r.
+From this plot it is apparent that the choice of 3.2 mm Figure 2: Tagging efficiency as a function of horizontal electron beam emittance for (a) a 1.6 mm diameter collimator, (b) a 3.2 mm diameter collimator, and (c) a 6.4 mm diameter collimator.
+The electron beam energy is 12 GeV.
+The reference configuration is represented by the intersection of curve (b) with the vertical grid line at 10^{-8} m·r.